Pytim: Quick Tour

 Pytim is a package based on MDAnalysis for the identification and analysis of surface molecules in configuration files or in trajectories from molecular dynamics simulations.

-Although MDAnalysis is needed to perform the interfacial analysis, you can also use Pytim on top MDTraj or directly online from a simulation performed using OpenMM.
-For more information see the Tutorials.
+Although MDAnalysis is needed to perform the interfacial analysis, you can also use Pytim on top of MDTraj or directly online from a simulation performed using OpenMM.

 Basic Example